Belle531/react-webpack-d1/react-webpack-d1/README.md

-##  This template was created.
+# This template was created

 Configuring Webpack, Babel, and a base React application, setup an npx command to provide an easy-to-use pre-configured starting point to build React applications with an understanding of the underlying Webpack mechanisma.

 ## React + Webpack Starter (Codex Template)